MSLNZ/msl-nlf/docs/example_weighted_and_correlated.rst

-To see a summary of the fit result, call the :meth:`~msl.nlf.model.Model.fit()` method with *debug=False* (which is also the default value) and print the returned object
+To see a summary of the fit result, call the :meth:`~msl.nlf.model.Model.fit()` method with *debug=False* (which is also the default value) and print the returned object (an instance of :class:`~msl.nlf.datatypes.Result` is returned)

 .. code-block:: python